Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 ### Privacy Enhancements Flag

-Privacy enhancement feature to support Party Production (PP) and Private State Valudate (PSV) are enabled by setting the flag to true.
+Privacy enhancement features to support Party Protection (PP) and Private State Validation (PSV) are enabled by setting the flag to true.
 The default value is set to FALSE

 ```json
 "enablePrivacyEnhancements" : "true",